-BBRS Announcements are emailed each week.
+BBRS Announcements are emailed as needed and shared through the Remind app.
 If you are not receiving these reminders, please contact the school office to confirm that your contact information is correct.

 Any information that is helpful to providing the best education possible should be shared with Rabbi Julie.
 This could include academic modifications, social-emotional concerns, medical issues, and so on.